vpc-ccg/lordfast/README.md

 In order to install lordFAST, please download the source code from [https://github.com/vpc-ccg/lordfast](https://github.com/vpc-ccg/lordfast) or alternatively clone the repository by running the following command:

     $ git clone https://github.com/vpc-ccg/lordfast.git
-Now the code can be compiled easily by running "make" command line which builds the binary file "lordfast".
+Now the code can be compiled easily by running `make` command line which builds the binary file `lordfast`.

     $ cd lordfast
     $ make